Fumeng-Yang/ML-Trust_public/README.md

 **Authors**: Fumeng Yang, Zhuanyi (Yi) Huang, Jean Scholtz, and Dustin L. Arendt

-**Note**: This is almost the same repo as http://www.fmyang.com/projs/ml-trust/.
-I open this Github page because of my OCD.

 ## supplmaterials
    - `altenative-representations.pdf` The alternative visual representations considered and evaluated in our study;
    - `appendices.pdf`